Difference Between Jury and Judge

 What is Jury?

 A jury is a group of people called jurors.
-They collect the evidence from the officials and submitted it to the court.
+They collected the evidence from the officials and submitted it to the court.
 In England, The jury system was first embedded.

 There are many types of juries.
 Petit jury or trial jury, Grand jury, and corner’s jury are common juries.
 A team of twelve people is called a petit jury or trial jury.
 The team that has more than twelve members is called the grand jury.

 The corner jury is involved in the death cases.
-The criminal court jury is also evolved in the mid ages of England.
+The criminal court jury also evolved in the Middle Ages of England.
 Their foremost work is to collect the proof and hear the evidence.

-Normally, one must be qualified with criteria to work as a jury.
+Normally, one must be qualified with the criteria to work as a jury.
 The jury is intended to reach the verdict quickly.
-The jury must know the language of the court and they can be selected randomly from the court’s jurisdictional area.
+The jury must know the language of the court, and they can be selected randomly from the court’s jurisdictional area.

 The foreperson or presiding juror is the head of jurors.
 The judge selected the head of the jurors by the voting system.
-Enough numbers of a juror must be appeared in the case to make the verdict on time.
+Enough numbers of a juror must appear in the case to make the verdict on time.

 jury